The PAU Survey: An improved photo-$z$ sample in the COSMOS field: Data

 At the end of each observing night, the data taken at WHT is sent to Port d'Informació Científica (PIC) for its storage and processing (\citealt{PAUSoperation}).
 The data reduction process starts with initial de-trending, where a number of signatures from the instrument are removed from the images, using the \textsc{nightly} pipeline (see \PAUSdatareduction, \PAUSphotocalibration~for details).
 This includes removing electronic bias with an overscan subtraction, correcting the gain from the different amplifiers and compensation from readout patterns using bias frames.
 A master flat is created from exposures of the dome with homogeneous illumination that are taken every afternoon before the observation.
 It is used to correct the vignetting of the telescope corrector, among other effects such as dead and hot pixels.
 Each individual narrow band filter is only covering a single CCD, instead of a unique broad band that covers all the focal plane, and the visible edges of the filters in the supporting grid of the filter tray produced scattered light in the image edges.
 An adjustment to the camera in 2016 significantly reduced this effect, which is partly mitigated by the pipeline by using a low pass filter with sigma clipping.
 Cosmic rays are identified using a Laplacian edge detection (\citealt{laplaciancosmicrays}) and masked from the image.

 An astrometric solution is added to align the different exposures using \textsc{scamp} (\citealt{PSFEX}) by comparing to \textit{GAIA} DR1 (\citealt{GaiaDR1}).
-The Point Spread Function (PSF) is modelled using \textsc{psfex} (\citealt{PSFEX}) in stars, where the star-galaxy separation is done with morphological information using photometry from space observations of the COSMOS Advanced Camera for Surveys \citep[ACS,][]{ACS1,ACS2}.
-Photometric calibration uses Sloan Digital Sky Survey (SDSS) stars that have been previously calibrated (\PAUSphotocalibration).
-Each star brighter than $i_{\mathrm{AB}}<21$ is fitted to obtain a probability for each SED in the Pickles stellar library (\citealt{Pickles98}) and Milky Way extinction value using the $u$, $g$, $r$, $i$, and $z$ broad bands (\citealt{SDSSstandardsystem}).
-We generate synthetic narrow band observations from several star SEDs and weight them by their probability and compare to the observations to obtain the zero point per star.
-All star zero points are combined to obtain one zero point per image and narrow band.
-This procedure also corrects for Milky Way extinction as the synthetic narrow band fluxes are generated excluding the measured Milky Way extinction.
+To estimate the Point Spread Function (PSF) and perform the photometric narrow band calibration, we select stars with $i_{\mathrm{AB}}<21$ from the Sloan Digital Sky Survey (SDSS) \citep{SDSSstandardsystem}.
+The PSF is modelled using \textsc{psfex} (\citealt{PSFEX}) in these stars.
+We calibrate the narrow band photometry (\PAUSphotocalibration) using the SDSS $u$, $g$, $r$, $i$, and $z$ \texttt{psfMag} magnitudes of these stars, performing the following procedure.
+We fit the Pickles stellar library \citep{Pickles98} to the SDSS photometry of the star assuming the Milky Way extinction of the star is given by the value from the Planck 2015 thermal dust map \citet{Planckdustmap2016}.
+Here we approximate all stars to go through all the dust of the MW in that direction, since the majority of our calibration stars are fainter than magnitude 17-18 in the $r$-band.
+Then, we generate synthetic narrow band observations without the Milky Way extinction for each SED and combine them with a weight equal to their probability from the SDSS fit.
+This combined synthetic narrow band is compared to observations to obtain the narrow band zero points for the star.
+Finally, all star zero points in the same image are combined to obtain one zero point per image and narrow band.
+Note that this procedure also corrects for Milky Way extinction as the synthetic narrow band fluxes are generated excluding the Milky Way extinction.